2024 Australasian Emissions Reduction (AER) Summit

 2.4 MARKETS: Carbon Market and Policy Evolution in the Asia Pacific

-Plenary Four: Making Regulation and Disclosure Deliver Decarbonisation
+Plenary Four: Delivering Decarbonisation through Regulation and Disclosure

 The last 12 months have seen significant developments in governance, disclosure and on corporate claims with growing scrutiny from regulators, investors and the community.
 Meanwhile, the introduction of mandatory climate change reporting will also re-write expectations for company management of climate-related financial risks and opportunities.
 But how do we ensure that regulation and disclosure deliver more than just more reporting and drives real change?